Skip to content

 Sister Regina Siegfried, ASC

-Teacher, writer, and historian Regina Siegfried, ASC has taught students from grade school through graduate school.
+Teacher, writer, and historian Regina Siegfried, ASC, has taught students from grade school through graduate school.
 She taught the history of American women religious and the history and theology of the vows to intercommunity classes of novices.
-She wrote “Missionaries More and More,” the history of the community's mission in China, and authored a profile of Sister Mary Catherine Girrens, ASC.
+She wrote “Missionaries More and More,” the history of the community's mission in China, and authored a profile of Sr. Mary Catherine Girrens, ASC, as well as compiling the collected letters of Mother Clementine Zerr and Mother Paulina Schneeberger, the sisters who led the Adorers to the United States.
 She also edited “The Selected Poetry of Jessica Powers.”
-She has volunteered with outreach programs at St. Vincent de Paul Parish in St. Louis, Missouri, and tutored immigrants and refugees.
+She volunteers with outreach programs at St. Vincent de Paul Parish in St. Louis, Missouri, and tutors immigrants and refugees through the IHELP organization.

 Home » Archives for Sister Regina Siegfried, ASC